 - Come up with a proper business plan, which maps the details and purpose for your startup and its financial requirements.

 - Develop a financial history of the startup.
 It is typically advisable for existing startups seeking SBA loans to prepare financial statements, including balance sheets and income statements that outline the business’s cash flow behavior for the last three fiscal years.
-The step is not necessary for new startups.
+This step is not necessary for new startups.

 SBA employs specific criteria when offering secure loans to their borrowers: